- Are there any resources available for students taking evening and weekend classes?

 - Do I need to get a college ID?

 All faculty, staff and students are required to carry a validated Bronx Community College ID card at all times.
-Members of the college community are also required to show their ID cards upon entering the college at all three college entrances.
-To obtain a college ID you need to go the ID room located in the main lobby in Colston Hall [CO].
+Members of the college community are also required to show their ID cards upon entering the college at all college entrances.
+To obtain a college ID you need to go to the Campus Service Center, located on the first floor of the Roscoe Brown Student Center (BC) - Room 111.

 - When should I speak to an academic advisor?